 Daniel, El Salvador

 Eleven-year-old Daniel knows what it is to live without safe drinking water.
-He lives in a rural area in Santa Ana, El Salvador, characterised by unsafe drinking water and no sanitary services.
+He lives in rural El Salvador, an area characterised by unsafe drinking water and a lack of sanitary services.

-Compassion’s Critical Interventions provided 118 families in Santa Ana with water filters and training in their proper usage.
-Daniel’s mother filters the water every day.
+Through Compassion’s Critical Needs, 118 families in Santa Ana were provided with water filters and training in their proper usage.
+Daniel’s mother can now filter water every day.
 Daniel says his family is able to tell that the water has been purified; it has no bacteria, smells good and tastes good.
-They even like to drink more water throughout the day.

 In the year and a half since the water filters were installed, the stomach aches of Daniel and his siblings have ceased.